ochen1/readyform-ai-ui/docs/ULTRAVOX_ARCHITECTURE.md

 ## Executive Summary

 This document outlines the comprehensive architecture for integrating Ultravox Realtime voice AI into the Agentic Form Filler application.
-The goal is to create a seamless voice-driven form-filling experience for seniors, where the AI assistant (FormAI) guides users through the Grain Receipt form via natural conversation while the UI updates in real-time.
+The goal is to create a seamless voice-driven form-filling experience for seniors, where the AI assistant (ReadyFormAI) guides users through the Grain Receipt form via natural conversation while the UI updates in real-time.

 ---